JayxTG/JayxTG/README.md

 <img src="source1.gif" width="300" align="right"/>

 <p align="justify">
-As a passionate third-year undergraduate majoring in Biomedical Engineering, I am at the forefront of merging technology with healthcare solutions.
-My academic journey at the University of Moratuwa has fueled my interests in cutting-edge areas such as prosthetics, exoskeletons, robotics, medical instrumentation, and wearable electronics.
-I am driven by the potential to innovate within these fields, applying my growing expertise in product design, programming, image processing, and app development to create impactful solutions.
+As a third-year Biomedical Engineering student at the University of Moratuwa, I'm passionate about merging technology with healthcare.
+My interests include prosthetics, exoskeletons, medical robotics, instrumentation, and wearable electronics.
+I'm developing skills in product design, programming, image processing, and app development to create innovative solutions in these areas.

-My focus lies in developing advanced prosthetics and exoskeletons that can significantly improve the quality of life for individuals with mobility challenges.
-I'm equally enthusiastic about pushing the boundaries of medical robotics, designing precise and minimally invasive systems for surgical applications.
-In the realm of medical instrumentation, I'm working towards creating more accurate, efficient, and user-friendly devices.
-Additionally, my passion for wearable electronics drives me to explore how we can seamlessly integrate health monitoring into everyday life.

- Through hands-on projects, rigorous academic coursework, and collaborative research opportunities, I am building a strong foundation to contribute meaningfully to the biomedical engineering field.
-I am committed to continuous learning and staying abreast of the latest technological advancements.
-My goal is to bridge the gap between engineering principles and healthcare needs, developing innovative solutions that have a tangible impact on patient care and medical practices.
+My focus is on advancing prosthetics and exoskeletons to improve mobility, enhancing medical robotics for precise surgeries, and developing efficient medical instruments and wearable health monitors.
+Through coursework, projects, and research, I'm building expertise to contribute meaningfully to biomedical engineering, aiming to create impactful solutions that bridge engineering and healthcare needs.
 </p>